gcovr/gcovr/CONTRIBUTING.rst

 When the currently generated output reports differ to the reference files you can create a ZIP archive named ``diff.zip`` in the tests directory by using ``--archive_differences`` option.
-Currently in gcovr it is used by AppVeyor CI to create a ZIP file with the differences as an artifact.
+Currently in gcovr it is used by GitHub CI to create a ZIP file with the differences as an artifact.

 .. code:: bash